 Both tools are very useful and available to you.
 It is important to know that, even if they sound similar, debt consolidation and renewal are not the same things.
 There is a basic and very important difference between them: they were created for different purposes.

 Consolidation is when you intend to pay several debts in a single payment.
 Renewal is when you replace an existing loan with another one that will work in your favor: giving you more time to pay and a lower monthly payment.

-Lesson 1: The ABCs of Consolidation
+The ABCs of consolidation

-1Subject to credit approval.
-2You have the option to begin payments on your loan up to 90 days after disbursement of the loan amount.
-This, however, does not constitute a waiver of the interest accumulated during that period.
-If the applicant is a debtor covered by the definitions of the Military Lending Act, the availability of this option is subject to the provisions of that law.
+Product offered by Banco Popular de Puerto Rico.
+1 Subject to credit approval.
+2 You have the option of starting to pay your loan up to 90 days after disbursement.
+However, this does not constitute a waiver of the interest accrued during this period.
+If the applicant is a covered debtor according to the definitions of the Military Lending Act, the availability of this option is subject to the provisions of said law.